MEOW WOLF BUILDS ARTFUL MEGA-EXPERIENCES

 HW: What kinds of technology do you use?

 Kadlubek: At Meow Wolf, we love physical components and tactile art.
-We don’t have any judgement around technology, no dogma.
+We don’t have any judgment around technology, no dogma.
 We live with it, use it, and love it in our lives.
 We connect tactile and physical components of our artwork through technology.

 HW: What do you mean by connecting physical components through technology?